 Leaving a Legacy?

 As a couple who lives "away" from family and doesn't have children, what are the odds that my demise will be the same?
-No-one will know or care?
+No one will know or care?
 I mean, I guess it won't matter.
 I will be dead and won't know.
-It is sad to realize that someone has lived a life and no-one seems to care that they are gone.
+It is sad to realize that someone has lived a life, and no one seems to care that they are gone.
 I didn't know them, but now every time I am in the vicinity of their burial plot, I stop by just to remember that they existed.

 Comments